John Emmeus Davis

-Since 2017, he has served as co-director of the Center for Community Land Trust Innovation.
+Since 2017, he has been a member of the board of directors of the International Center for Community Land Trust.

 Education

 Davis earned a B.A. in Philosophy from Vanderbilt University in 1971, and an M.S. in Developmental Sociology from Cornell University in 1981.
 He earned a Ph.D. in Community Development Planning and Community and Regional Sociology from Cornell University in 1986.

 Career

-Davis began his career as a community organizer and social services administrator in the coalfields of East Tennessee.
-While still an undergraduate at Vanderbilt University, he joined the SHC, which support the work of healthcare providers who provided free medical screenings for low-income families in Appalachia.
-Two outgrowths of SHC's work were the establishment of a string of community-controlled clinics in East Tennessee and Eastern Kentucky and the creation of Save Our Cumberland Mountains, a grassroots organization fighting for environmental justice.

-Remaining in East Tennessee after college, Davis was employed for several years by a federally funded child development program, which operated a dozen day care centers throughout Anderson County.
-He became the executive director of this program in 1974, leaving in 1976 when he enrolled at Cornell University's graduate school, for Development Sociology.

-After graduate school he joined the staff of the Institute for Community Economics (1981-1985), co-authored the Community Land Trust Handbook (Rodale Press, 1982), and assisted with the early development of community land trusts in the United States.
-For his contributions to advancing the cause of CLTs, he received the Swann-Matthei Award from the National CLT Network in 2006.
-He worked as the housing director and Enterprise Community coordinator for the City of Burlington, Vermont from 1986 to 1996, under mayors Bernie Sanders and Mayor Peter Clavelle.

 Davis was a co-founder of Burlington Associates in Community Development, LLC In 1993, a national consulting cooperative that has provided assistance to a dozen cities and over 100 community land trusts in the United States and other countries.
-Davis has also worked closely with Habitat for Humanity, helping a number of affiliates to adopt forms of housing that remain permanently affordable.
+Davis has also worked with Habitat for Humanity, helping a number of affiliates to adopt forms of housing that remain permanently affordable.
 Habitat for Humanity International commissioned him to prepare its 2017 Shelter Report, a publication entitled Affordable for Good: Building Inclusive Communities through Homes that Last.

-Davis was a visiting fellow at the Lincoln Institute of Land Policy from 2007 to 2009 and has been a Senior Fellow at the National Housing Institute since 2010.
-He joined Greg Rosenberg in founding the Center for Community Land Trust Innovation in 2017 and in establishing the center's publishing division, Terra Nostra Press, in 2019.
+Davis has been a visiting fellow at the Lincoln Institute of Land Policy and a Senior Fellow at the National Housing Institute since 2010.
+He joined Greg Rosenberg and colleagues from six different countries in founding the International Center for Community Land Trusts in 2018.
+He has been the editor-in-chief of the Center's publishing division, Terra Nostra Press, since the imprint's founding in 2019.